 The Tracked Sales is probably the most interesting report you’ll be interested in as it shows you data that summarizes sales for your business.

-LiveChat Pricing: How much does it cost to businesses?
+LiveChat Pricing: How much does it cost to Startup and Business?

 Currently, it has four different paid plans to offer to its customers.
 Unfortunately, there isn’t any free plan.